 The character of these two men are representative of Christians during these last days.
 Lot, out of love of this world, is conformed to its image living by the lust of the eyes, the lust of the flesh and the boastful pride of life, 1 John 2:16,17.
 The worship of self is manifest in selfish ambition, greed and lustful desire.
 Chasing the world’s definition of success in life and business took precedent in Lot’s life.
 At the same time, allowing his children to be influenced and shaped by evil.
 Not once does scripture tell us that Lot heard the voice of God or that he obeyed God.
 Lot lived by the natural, not by faith in God.
 He was led by self, not by the Spirit.
 Lot lived for himself and ended up destitute…the fruit of his pursuit.
 Sadly, this lifestyle is indicative of far too many Christians today.

 Noah on the other hand was a man that put his relationship and fellowship with God first.
 In a time of immense wickedness and violence he remained faithful and obedient to God.
-For 120 years he patiently built the ark to the exact specifications that God gave him.
+For 120 years he patiently built the ark to the exact specifications that God gave him even though it had never rained before.
 He displayed endurance, perseverance, humility and love for God and others.
 As a preacher of righteousness he never gave in or gave up even though no one accepted his offer of salvation besides his own family.
 As a result, He and God partnered to save the world.
 Noah heard and recognized God’s voice and was obedient to Him.
 Noah lived by the Spirit and not by the natural alone.
 He is an example of the successful godly life in all times, especially during very hard and dark times.

 God offers a choice of life to all and we choose which life we want to live.
 A life of death or the abundant (zoe) life.
 During this time of crisis and revolution in our nation we can choose to be silent and conform to the world or we can take a stand and be faithfully obedient to God.
 And just as it happened in the days of Noah, so it will be also in the days of the Son of Man.
 It was the same as happened in the days of Lot…the day that Lot went out from Sodom it rained fire and brimstone from heaven and destroyed them all.
 It will be just the same on the day that the Son of Man is revealed, Luke 17.